-Stevens Johnson syndrome represents a serious and potentially fatal mucocutaneous condition, characterized by an epidermal detachment, the presence of acute blisters on the skin , lesions or erosions on the mucous membranes.
+Stevens-Johnson syndrome represents a severe and potentially fatal mucocutaneous condition characterized by an epidermal detachment, acute blisters on the skin, lesions, or erosions on the mucous membranes.

-In the Stevens Johnson syndrome, a more extensive involvement in the skin and mucosa is observed than in the case of erythema multiforme.
+In the Stevens-Johnson syndrome, more extensive involvement in the skin and mucosa is observed than in the case of erythema multiforme.

 But there is currently clinical evidence that erythema multiforme differs from the other two diseases.

-The simplest classification of the disease is as follows:
+The most straightforward classification of the disease is as follows: